-Pursuant to Rule 3.29 of the Listing Rules, both Ms. Chan and Ms. Ng have confirmed that they have during the year ended 31 December 2023 taken not less than 15 hours of relevant professional training courses to familiarise themselves with the requirements under the Listing Rules as well as other applicable Hong Kong laws and regulations.
+Pursuant to Rule 3.29 of the Listing Rules, Ms. Chan has confirmed that she has during the year ended 31 December 2024 taken not less than 15 hours of relevant professional training courses to familiarise herself with the requirements under the Listing Rules as well as other applicable Hong Kong laws and regulations.